 Conditions & Restrictions: What You Cannot Do

-This visa has strict conditions: no work (paid or unpaid), no study, no access to public funds, no business activity, and no bringing other family members (spouse, partner).
-Your permission ends when your child turns 12 or completes their studies — whichever is earlier.
-The route does not lead to settlement or British citizenship under any circumstances.
+Strict conditions apply: no work (paid or unpaid), no study, no public funds, no business activity, and no bringing other family members.
+Permission ends when your child turns 12 or completes their studies — whichever is earlier.
+The route never leads to settlement or citizenship.

 What You Cannot Do

-- No employment: Cannot work in any capacity (paid or unpaid, employed or self-employed)
+- No employment: no work in any capacity — paid, unpaid, employed, or self-employed

-- No study: Cannot enrol in any educational course, training, or qualification
+- No study: no courses, training, or qualifications

-- No dependents: Cannot bring a spouse, partner, or other family members under this visa
+- No dependents: no spouse, partner, or other family members under this visa

-- No settlement: Time on this route does not count toward Indefinite Leave to Remain or British citizenship
+- No settlement: time on this route never counts toward ILR or citizenship

-- No switching: Cannot switch to another visa category from within the UK on this route
+- No switching: cannot switch to another category from within the UK

 Duration of Stay

-Your permission to stay aligns with your child's study permission or until they turn 12, whichever comes first.
-Typically, visas are granted for up to 12 months at a time.
-You can apply to extend (using form FLR(IR), £1,407 from 8 April 2026) as long as your child still qualifies and remains under 12.
+Your permission aligns with your child's study permission or until they turn 12 — whichever comes first.
+Grants typically run up to 12 months at a time, extendable via FLR(IR) (£1,407) while the child still qualifies and remains under 12.

 If Your Application is Refused

-If refused, you can request an administrative review under Appendix AR within 28 days (outside UK) or 14 days (inside UK) if you believe there was a caseworker error.
-The most common UK visa refusal reasons for this route are insufficient financial evidence, doubts about intention to leave, and incorrect school documentation.
-For a country-by-country view of approval probability, see our UK visa success rate guide.
+You can request an administrative review under Appendix AR within 28 days (outside the UK) or 14 days (inside) if you believe the caseworker erred.
+The most common UK visa refusal reasons here are insufficient financial evidence, doubts about intention to leave, and incorrect school documentation.

 Parent Route Comparison: Which Visa Do You Need?

-The UK has multiple parent-related visa routes that searchers commonly confuse: Parent of a Child Student (this route, £726, for parents of independent school students aged 4-11), Parent of a British Child (£2,064, for parents of UK-citizen children, leads to settlement), and Adult Dependent Relative (for elderly parents joining settled UK family).
-Dependent visas via Skilled Worker or main Student routes are for partners and children, not parents.
+The routes searchers confuse: Parent of a Child Student (this route, £726, ages 4-11 at independent schools), Parent of a British Child (£2,064, leads to settlement), and Adult Dependent Relative (elderly parents joining settled family).
+Dependent visas via Skilled Worker or Student routes cover partners and children, not parents.
+For a child adopted overseas and joining settled parents, a separate visa for an adopted child route applies.

 | Visa Route | Purpose | Fee (8 Apr 2026) | Settlement? |